Author, Teacher & Philanthropist

 Book Distribution & Donations

-I have collected over 600 books that are set to be distributed within my community.
-These books will be shared through local community libraries as well as provided directly to individuals and families in need.
+I have collected over 700 books that are set to be distributed within my community.
+These books will be shared through local community libraries & initiatives, as well as provided directly to individuals and families in need.
 This initiative will aim to improve access to reading materials, foster a love of reading, and ensure that more people, especially children, have the opportunity to engage with books regardless of their circumstances.
+If you would like to donate books, contact me here.

 Story-time Sessions